Q-Switched Alexandrite Laser

 Unfortunately, early lasers for tattoo removal used wavelengths that were also easily absorbed by melanin.
 This led to a problem of hypo-pigmentation, where the treatment area became lighter than the rest of the skin.
 Although the tattoo was removed, the patient was left with discoloration, and in some cases, even scarring.

-The Q-Switched Alexandrite laser is a significant improvement in laser tattoo removal devices and has been used by California Skin Institute providers to help many patients get rid of unwanted tattoos safely, with very positive aesthetic outcomes.*
+The Q-Switched Alexandrite laser is a significant improvement in laser tattoo removal devices and has been used by California Skin Institute providers to help many patients target unwanted tattoos safely, with very positive aesthetic outcomes.*

 What makes the Q-Switched Alexandrite laser safer for tattoo removal is that it generates a light wavelength which is significantly less likely to be absorbed by melanin in the skin.* This reduces chances of hypo-pigmentation, and creates a more aesthetically-pleasing outcome.*